South Korea: Sports

 Basketball is a popular sport in the country as well.
 South Korea has traditionally had one of the top basketball teams in Asia and one of the continent's strongest basketball divisions.
 Seoul hosted the 1967 and 1995 Asian Basketball Championship.
 The Korea national basketball team has won a record number of 23 medals at the event to date.

 South Korea hosted the Asian Games in 1986 (Seoul), 2002 (Busan), and 2014 (Incheon).
 It also hosted the Winter Universiade in 1997, the Asian Winter Games in 1999, and the Summer Universiade in 2003 and 2015.
 In 1988, South Korea hosted the Summer Olympics in Seoul, coming fourth with 12 gold medals, 10 silver medals, and 11 bronze medals.
 South Korea regularly performs well in archery, shooting, table tennis, badminton, short track speed skating, handball, field hockey, freestyle wrestling, Greco-Roman wrestling, baseball, judo, taekwondo, speed skating, figure skating, and weightlifting.
 The Seoul Olympic Museum is dedicated to the 1988 Summer Olympics.

-On 6 July 2011, Pyeongchang was chosen by the IOC to host the 2018 Winter Olympics.
+Pyeongchang hosted the 2018 Winter Olympics.
 South Korea has won more medals in the Winter Olympics than any other Asian country, with a total of 45 (23 gold, 14 silver, and 8 bronze).
 At the 2010 Winter Olympics, South Korea ranked fifth in the overall medal rankings.
 South Korea is especially strong in short track speed skating.
 Speed skating and figure skating are also popular, and ice hockey is an emerging sport, with Anyang Halla winning their first ever Asia League Ice Hockey title in March 2010.